benheckmann/ai-powered-holiday-search/README.md

 Several optimizations have been implemented to enhance the system's performance and reliability:

 - Fallback mechanism for wrong LLM outputs: JSON responses are parsed and checked against the expected schema.
-In case of a mismatch, the response is sent back to the LLM with the required schema.
+In the case of a mismatch, the response is sent back to the LLM with the necessary schema for correction.
 If the LLM fails to generate a response that adheres to the schema again, a default error message is displayed to the user.
 - Database Indexing: Optimized database indexing ensures quick data retrieval, contributing to the application's overall responsiveness.
 - Session-based chat: User chat history is stored in a session (with the session id being stored in the browsers `localStorage`), maintaining chat persistence across page refreshes without requiring user accounts.
 - Split result pages: To optimize data loading, the results are divided across multiple pages, allowing efficient retrieval and display of database results.